 The report coincides with the UN telecoms agency (ITU) led International Girls in ICT Day.

-In a post on his Twitter account, the Secretary-General called for more equipment and support for girls in the Information and Communication Technology field, pointing out that fewer women than men have access to the internet – and that stands in their way of getting an equal opportunity for work.
+In a post on his Twitter account, the Secretary-General called for more equipment and support for girls in the information and communications technology (ICT) field, pointing out that fewer women than men have access to the internet and that stands in their way of getting an equal opportunity for work.

 Mental health, body disorders

-Based on the report’s findings, social media exposes young girls to a range of unsuitable video material including sexual content – and the promotion of unhealthy and unrealistic body standards that negatively affect mental health and wellbeing.
+Based on the GEM report’s findings, social media exposes young girls to a range of unsuitable video material, including sexual content, and the promotion of unhealthy and unrealistic body standards that negatively affect mental health and wellbeing.

 It was reported that adolescent girls are twice as likely to feel lonely than boys and suffer from an eating disorder.